lowRISC/opentitan/doc/getting_started/build_sw.md

 ## Installing Bazel

-There are two ways to install the correct verion of Bazel:
+There are two ways to install the correct version of Bazel:
 1. **automatically**, using the `bazelisk.sh` script provided in the repo, or
 1. **manually**.